Structured Modernization

 • Staff accountability controls

-• Clear reporting pathways for ownership review
+• Reporting pathways for ownership review

 The Transition Sequence